 Hiking, biking, and other activities are plentiful, but this area is great for those that just want to leisurely drive to witness North Carolina’s fall foliage.
 There are many roads leading into and out of the forest.
 The main highways are I-74 to the east and U.S. Route 52 to the west.
 NC 27 runs through the forest east and west from Charlotte to Fayetteville.

 There are many incredible places to view foliage and experience the fall season in North Carolina.
 If you are a hiker, the possibilities are endless.
-See our picks for the best stunning hikes in North Carolina here.
+See our picks for the most stunning hikes in North Carolina here.